Military history of India: Kargil War, 1999

 Mirage 2000s were used extensively in Kargil war and it changed the course of the war.

 Commonly known as the Kargil War, or Operation Vijay in India, this conflict between the two countries was mostly limited.
 During early 1999, Pakistani troops infiltrated across the Line of Control (LoC) and occupied Indian territory mostly in the Kargil district.
 India responded by launching a major military and diplomatic offensive to drive out the Pakistani infiltrators.
 Two months into the conflict, Indian troops had slowly retaken most of the ridges that were encroached by the infiltrators.
 According to official count, an estimated 75%–80% of the intruded area and nearly all high ground was back under Indian control.

 Fearing large-scale escalation in military conflict, the international community, led by the United States, increased diplomatic pressure on Pakistan to withdraw forces from remaining Indian territory.

 Faced with the possibility of international isolation, the already fragile Pakistani economy was weakened further.
-The morale of Pakistani forces after the withdrawal declined as many units of the Northern Light Infantry suffered heavy casualties.
+The morale of Pakistani forces after the withdrawal declined as a number of units of the Northern Light Infantry suffered heavy casualties.
 The government refused to accept the dead bodies of many officers, an issue that provoked outrage and protests in the Northern Areas.
-Pakistan initially did not acknowledge many of its casualties, but Nawaz Sharif later said that over 4,000 Pakistani troops were killed in the operation and that Pakistan had lost the conflict.
+Pakistan initially did not acknowledge a number of its casualties, but Nawaz Sharif later said that over 4,000 Pakistani troops were killed in the operation and that Pakistan had lost the conflict.